Sixteen (2013 Indian film): Plot

-Sixteen is a story about lost innocence and teenage heartache in urban India In the times of the Internet, Page 3 in newspapers and more than 300 TV channels, innocence of the youth is the first victim of overexposure.
+Sixteen is a story about lost innocence and teenage heartache in urban India.
+In the times of the Internet, Page 3 in newspapers, and more than 300 TV channels, the innocence of the youth is the first victim of overexposure.

 Anu is a carefree and ambitious girl who wants to be a model.
 Nidhi is an innocent virgin and is usually taunted by her peers for being so.
 Tanisha is mature for her age and likes handsome guys with a good sense of humour and intelligence.
-She lives with her aunt since her parents died in an accident.
-Ashwin belongs to a middle-class family with a strict father who wants him to be an IAS Officer.
+She has lived with her aunt since her parents died in an accident.
+Ashwin belongs to a middle-class family with a strict father who wants him to be an IAS officer.

 Nidhi is going out with Kartik.
-Kartik wants to take things further but Nidhi wants to wait for the 'right time and the right place'.
-Tanisha and Ashwin are best friends, but Ashwin has a crush on Tanisha, while she sees him only as a friend.
+Kartik wants to take things further, but Nidhi wants to wait for the 'right time and the right place'.
+Tanisha and Ashwin are best friends, but Ashwin has a crush on Tanisha, and she sees him only as a friend.
 Anu changes her boyfriends all the time.
-A handsome and intelligent writer Vikram Kapoor comes to live as a tenant at Tanisha's place, and he immediately develops feelings for her due to events in his past.
+A handsome and intelligent writer, Vikram Kapoor, comes to live as a tenant at Tanisha's place, and he immediately develops feelings for her due to events in his past.

 One day, Ashwin confesses his feelings to Tanisha.
-She politely denies him, and he is devastated, and nearly commits suicide.
+She politely denies him, and he is devastated and nearly commits suicide.
 On the same day, Ashwin's father finds porn on his computer and beats him up.
 Ashwin retaliates, hits his father with one of his achievement trophies, and his father dies.
 His mother falsely confesses that she did it and takes the blame.
-Ashwin runs away from his house, and the next day, is confronted by a gang of young criminals, who induct him into their gang.
+Ashwin runs away from his house, and the next day he is confronted by a gang of young criminals, who induct him into their gang.